aws-samples/amazon-eventbridge-pipes-dynamodb-stream-transactional-outbox/README.md

 ## Transactional Outbox Pattern using AWS serverless services

+The Transaction Outbox pattern is a popular approach for ensuring reliable and consistent message delivery in distributed systems.
+In the context of AWS serverless services, you can implement the Transaction Outbox pattern using various AWS services.

 This is a sample AWS SAM (Serverless Application Model) template that creates an API Gateway, multiple Lambdas, DynamoDB Table, SQS Queues, and an EventBridge EventBus in order to implement a Transactional Outbox Pattern.
 The following steps guide you on how to use this template.

 ## Prerequisites